Aston is a great place for mature

 county to engage in a one to one mentoring relationship with a student

 Mature students have access to an

 online module which is used to communicate important events, relevant

 document such as the mature student handbook as well as an anonymous

 discussion board to enable student to student discussion.

 Our current mature students have helped put together information that may be helpful for new students.
 Read more in Tips for mature students and Case study of an Aston mature student.

-See what our current mature students have to say about studying at Aston University:
+Watch our videos to see what our current mature students have to say about studying at Aston University:

-Further information for Students with children can be found here.
+Further information for Students with children can be found here